miklevin/MikeLev.in/_posts/2024-11-07-structuring-websites-to-train-models.md

    title tags should facilitate this, plus any of the site's built-in search features.

+## AI's Perspective on SEO Evolution

 **Perplexity**: Your perspective on the evolution of SEO and your current position in the industry is both insightful and relatable.
 It's clear that you're grappling with the tension between your passion for technology and the realities of the modern SEO landscape.
 Let's break this down:

-## The Evolution of SEO: From Merit to Complexity
+### The Evolution of SEO: From Merit to Complexity

 Your journey from the early days of SEO to the present highlights a significant shift in the industry: